puppetlabs/dellemc-powerstore/README.md

     mod 'dellemc-powerstore', :latest
     mod 'puppet-format', :latest
     ```

-1. Perform a code deploy using Code Manager webhook, CD4PE or by using the command `puppet code deploy` on the Primary PE Server.
+1. Perform a code deploy using Code Manager web hook, CD4PE or by using the command `puppet code deploy` on the Primary PE Server.

 Note that it is often recommended to pin the installed modules to specific versions in the `Puppetfile`.
 For the purposes of this document, we use `:latest` which will fetch the latest available module version each time Code Manager code deploy is done in PE.

 ## Usage with Bolt